 Love is in the air.
 Can you feel it?

 Is it lingering around your office?
-According to Vault.com’s annual Office Romance Survey, half of American professionals say they have participated in an office romance.
+According to Vault.com’s annual Office Romance Survey, half of American professionals say they have participated in office romances.
 This may not be a shocking statistic if you stop to consider a full-time employee spends at least half of his or her waking hours on the job.
 Relationships are bound to form.
 As managers and organizational leaders, what precautions can we take to ensure that personal relationships minimally affect the workplace?

 Consider these 5 strategies on romantic relationships to keep your business compliant and minimize liability.